-- First, that meaning and usage are essential parts of language
+- First, meaning and usage are essential parts of language

-- Second, that computational models can encode and test linguistic theories
+- Second, computational models can encode and test linguistic theories

-- Third, that linguistics should be applied to practical problems
+- Third, linguistics should be applied to practical problems

-I have focused on the intersection of form, usage, and meaning: construction grammar, regional variation, and metaphor.
-I describe this collection of work as computational cognitive linguistics because it uses computational modeling to formalize and test ideas from Cognitive Linguistics.
-On a practical level, my work provides models that can be used to annotate written corpora: Language Identification, Dialect Identification, and CxG Parsing.
+I focus on the intersection of form and usage and meaning: construction grammar, geographic variation, and metaphor.
+I describe this work as computational cognitive linguistics because it uses computational modeling to formalize and test ideas from Cognitive Linguistics.
+On a practical level, my work provides implemented to solutions to difficult problems: Language Identification, Dialect Identification, CxG Parsing, and Language Mapping.

-I currently am working on global-scale computational dialectology as the combination of grammar induction and geospatial text classification.
-The goal is to model regional syntactic variation so accurately that dialect models can be used to predict an individual’s region-of-origin.
+Right now I am working on global-scale computational dialectology as the combination of grammar induction and geospatial text classification.
+The goal is to model regional syntactic variation so accurately that dialect models can predict an individual’s region-of-origin.
 This work depends on large geo-referenced corpora that reflect the demographics of underlying populations.